chisel/argumental/README.md

 ## Rest Arguments

-Rest arguments capture all values into one array and are useful for use cases where multiple values is expected and the number of provided values is unknown.
+Rest arguments capture all values into one array and are useful for use cases where multiple values are expected and the number of provided values is unknown.

 ```ts
 app